 - The primal factor is agriculture at Hornstrandir was very different from what was to be expected in other parts of the country.
 The bird cliffs were an important source of food, both eggs and the birds themselves.
 This could prove challenging and even life-threatening

 - There was a lighthouse guardian at the Hornbjargsviti lighthouse until 1995

 - When visiting the area you don’t need to carry any water, fresh and clean water is running almost everywhere

-Hornstrandir are located at the Northernmost part of the West Fjords.
+Hornstrandir is located at the Northernmost part of the West Fjords.
 It is extremely remote and only accessible by boat.
 The area covers 580 km².

 How to get to Hornstrandir?

 Hornstrandir can only be accessed a few months out of the year.
 From the middle of June until late August.
 The most common ferry to take to Hornstrandir departs from Ísafjörður, the biggest town in the Westfjords.